GothenburgBitFactory/taskserver-setup/PITCHME.md

 There are local changes.
 Sync required.
 ```

 This is just a reminder to sync.

++++

+## Sync!

 Respond with a sync, and the reminder goes away:

 ```bash
 $ task sync